bitpesa/api-documentation/transaction-flow.md

 }
 ```

-To successfully fund a transactions:
+To successfully fund a transaction:

 * The `currency` needs to be the same as the `input_currency` on the transaction.
 * The `amount` has to be the same as the `input_amount` on the transaction